decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

 ## Restore Existing Wallet

+1. To restore an existing wallet, open Decrediton (If Decrediton is already open, restart it) and click on **Restore Existing Wallet**.

-1. As Decrediton allows you to manage multiple wallets on one PC, you must give a name to your wallet so it can be identified.
+1. Name your wallet.
+As Decrediton allows you to manage multiple wallets on one PC, you must give a name to your wallet so it can be identified.

 1. Advanced users can use the "Watch only" option and enter a public key to configure a watch only wallet.